jdx/mise/docs/configuration.md

 ## Scopes

-Both `.mise.toml` and `.tool-versions` support "scopes" which modify the behavior of the version:
+Both `mise.toml` and `.tool-versions` support "scopes" which modify the behavior of the version:

 - `ref:<SHA>` - compile from a vcs (usually git) ref
 - `prefix:<PREFIX>` - use the latest version that matches the prefix.
 Useful for Go since `1.20`